 Tutu Pikin is a luxury brand delivering beautiful apparel that captures and transcends the time-honoured fabrics that deeply embed the hearts of many Africans.

 Our focus is on producing modern, heirloom quality apparel, at affordable prices.
 Each piece is unique and breathes an effortless, chic, inimitable style that can be worn for years to come.
-Whilst the ultimate aim of the brand is to showcase the true beauty of African textiles and craftsmanship, we pride ourselves in using one of England's longest established apparel manufacturers; thus doing our part to help support the UK economy.

 The vivid designs pay homage to Africa and all its splendour—they are bold, and playful; and sure to become one of yours and your child’s favourite ‘go-to’ outfits—one that will be cherished and passed down from one generation to the next.

 Compliments African Artistry

 All of our clothes are impeccably manufactured and individually cut, by hand, in the UK.
 Cotton trimmed tonal piping and Akoya mother of pearl buttons are expertly applied to compliment the hand-painted and hand-dyed African fabric.

 Crafted & Curated, in Africa, by Africans Artisans